Surveys from the National Association of Colleges and Employers show that employers seek candidates with the following skills:

 Remember to look closely at your résumé.
 Listen to your own answers.
 The employer has the right to question you about anything you have said or written.
 You must be able to defend, justify or explain anything you say or write, so be honest.
 You should practice your answers.
 Any preparation is good preparation!

-Typically, at the end of the interview, the employer will ask you "Do you have any questions for me?"
-The interview is still very much in progress and the questions you ask will reflect a great deal on your professionalism.
+An employer will typically end an interview by asking you, "Do you have any questions for me?"
+You are still being interviewed; the questions you ask will reflect on your professionalism.
 It is always a good idea to prepare specific questions in advance.